rockocoop/grafana-loki/README.md

 5. Manage all in argocd with auto-sync

 ## Security Guidelines
 In this scenario we will be deploying the lokistack in the openshift-logging namespace.
-To further increase security do the following:
+In our environment, to further increase security do the following:
 1. Deploy the lokistack in its own namespace
 2. Configure the ClusterLogForwarder to send application logs to the lokistack
 3. Close the namespace with networkpolicies that allow traffic ONLY from the openshift-logging namespace for the ClusterLogForwarder and namespaces where grafana is installed